Software Quality Management and reducing Software TCO - SIG

 4) Measure and improve code quality

-With key, profitable areas for investment identified and reprioritized, you can move on to improving the quality of your software using SQM.
 At each stage of the SDLC, SQM helps you and your development team to build software that can be quickly and easily maintained and fixed, now and in the future.
-SQM also encourages a highly secure level of coding so as to minimize the potential cybersecurity vulnerabilities in your software.
+SQM also encourages a highly secure level of coding to minimize potential cybersecurity vulnerabilities in your software.

 5) Set and track quality goals